gooduwuawa/PingPlugin/README.md

 # Ping-1.19
-一個很像 speedcubing.top 的 PING 插件 1.19
+A ping plugin like speedcubing.top